helilabs/pusher-clone/README.md

 1. [ ] Implement Users registrations, plans system and billing.
 2. [ ] Dashboards for admin and every registered user.
 3. [ ] generates reports for requests and connected users and available channels.
-4. rewrite the whole server
+4. [ ] rewrite the whole server with NodeJS to support better performance.

 ## Contributes
 1. [Mohammed Manssour](https://mohammedmanssour.me).